 • Long filler hose with integrated Schrader chuck

 • Push-on/push off alloy presta chuck with Bleeder valve

 • Rated to 220psi

 The differences the new one has are what makes this pump noteworthy.
-Otherwise, we have her a very faithful recreation of what made the old version so loved and useful.
+Otherwise, what we have here is a very faithful recreation of what made the old version so loved and useful.
 Let’s take a look at those differences first.

 The biggest difference, and the one that separates this pump from its predecessor, is the base.
 Now you may think that is a bit daft.
 The base?
 However; unless you have experienced the frustrations of the original Pista’s lack of stability, you’d be forgiven for thinking this.
 Of course, if you look at the older base, you probably can see what I mean.
 It is inherently unstable.
 So, that begs the question, “Why would Silca design it like that?”
 Actually, it makes sense when you understand that the original Pista was a portable pump first.
 A wider base, or a three pronged base like the new Pista Plus, wouldn’t be as portable.
 The thing is that now most people would rather have a pump that stands up, and most folks leave floor pumps at home, so the portability factor wasn’t a big deal anymore.